 How to know which is the best type of alcohol to use with your homemade vanilla extract?

 If you want a conclusive answer as to which type of alcohol is best for you, then this will largely depend on the depth of the sweetness you want to achieve with your vanilla bean extract.

 - With Vodka, you get the taste of the pure vanilla bean, as the alcohol is completely tasteless.

 - With Rum, you get a very sweet taste and the maximum vanilla taste.

 - With Bourbon, while you do get a wonderfully enhanced vanilla taste, there are specific smoky notes that emanate through the extract.

 When using any type of alcohol with your vanilla extract, you should always stick to premium brands.
-As a nice tip for you, you could invest in a number of miniature bottles; and drop in a single bean, halved into each.
-Make sure you split the vanilla bean before you put them in!
+As a nice tip for you, you could purchase a variety of miniature bottles and drop in a single bean, halved into each.
+Make sure you split the vanilla beans lengthwise before you put them in!

 This way, you have the option of being able to try each type of alcohol out for yourself, without having to worry about how much money you’re spending or having an abundance of alcohol that won’t otherwise be used.
 You may also want to experiment with a number of varieties of Vanilla beans, and if you use miniature bottles, then this means you can do this affordably.

 Making your own vanilla extract is truly something special.
-It’s far more rewarding than buying it from the store, and the end result is also going to taste much better too.
+It’s far more rewarding than buying it from the store, and the end result is going to taste more pure and organic than you'd imagine.
 Now that you know the different flavor profiles from the different types of alcohol, you can now follow our recipe to make your very own homemade vanilla extract!